 Corrective actions are enforcement actions intended to require the FI to address the underlying cause of supervisory issues, concerns and problems.
-These include the following: a.
-Bangko Sentral Directives b.
-Letter of Commitment (LOC)
+These include the following:

+a.
+Bangko Sentral Directives

 Directives are basically orders and instructions communicated by the appropriate supervising department in Bangko Sentral requiring the FI to undertake a specific positive action or refrain from performing a particular activity within a prescribed timeline.